JasonDeacutis/JasonDeacutis.github.io/index.md

 ## Thermal Imaging (FLIR)
 ***Disclaimer:** Work in progress, many features are still missing and are subject to change.*

-Approximation of heat for vehicle's [FLIR](https://en.wikipedia.org/wiki/Forward-looking_infrared "Forward Looking InfraRed wikipedia") sights.
+Approximation of [FLIR](https://en.wikipedia.org/wiki/Forward-looking_infrared "Forward Looking InfraRed wikipedia") light, used to identify heat sources such as vehicles and infantry.
-Engines, gun barrels, tracks, (& infantry in the future) are "heat sources" that can change temperature.
+Vehicle engines, gun barrels, & tracks are heat sources that can change temperature independently.
+In addition, the sun's position is used to determine the ambient environement temperature.
-Surface details are obtained using a semi-physically-based light model: surface brightness, roughness, metalness, & sun illumination are used to estimate [heat emittance](https://en.wikipedia.org/wiki/Emissivity "Emissivity wikipedia"), determining how bright or dark it appears in thermal imagers.
+Surface details are obtained using a semi-physically-based light model: surface brightness, roughness, & metalness are used to estimate [heat emittance](https://en.wikipedia.org/wiki/Emissivity "Emissivity wikipedia"), determining how bright or dark it appears in thermal imagers.
+This achieves decently realistic results without needing much manual labor.

 {% capture c %}{% include image.html src="content\GHPC\FLIR\TTS_small.png" href="content\GHPC\FLIR\TTS.png" inline="" %}{% endcapture %}
 {% capture f %}US FLIR gunsight spotting Russian <a href="https://en.wikipedia.org/wiki/T-54/T-55" title="wikipedia">T-55</a>s.{% endcapture %}